TobyLobster/multiply_test/README.md

 ![repeated addition results](results/6502_8x8=16_repeated_addition.svg)

-The booby prize for the least efficient multiply goes to mult70 at nearly 2000 cycles average.
+The booby prize for the slowest multiply goes to mult70 at nearly 2000 cycles average.

 So it's better generally to use binary multiplication instead (e.g. mult9 or mult11 are 17 bytes).
 However, for multiplying by small numbers (between 0 and 24), mult72 is more efficient than mult9.